Dan-Krod/Dan-Krod/README.md

 - **🌐 Web Development**: Skilled in basic HTML5, CSS3 and React.
 - **📊 Database Management**: Familiar with SQL and Flask(SQLAlchemy).
 - **🔌 Embedded Systems**: Currently learning the basics of developing software for microcontrollers and IoT devices.
-- **🚀 Adaptability**: Ready to dive into new technologies and frameworks.

 ## My GitHub Stats 📊